 What is a Paper Wallet for Cryptocurrency

 A paper wallet is a form of 'deep cold storage' where a cryptocurrency's private and public keys are printed onto a piece of paper.
-Learn how they work and their pros and cons.
+Learn how they work.

 In the world of cryptocurrency security, a paper wallet is one of the oldest and most straightforward methods for securing digital assets.
 It is a form of "deep cold storage," meaning it's a way to keep your private keys completely offline and disconnected from the internet.
 A paper wallet is exactly what it sounds like: a physical document, printed on paper, that contains the information needed to access and spend your cryptocurrency.